Species distribution modelling: Machine learning techniques

 Furthermore, ensemble models can be created from several model outputs to create a model that captures components of each.
 Often the mean or median value across several models is used as an ensemble.
 Similarly, consensus models are models that fall closest to some measure of central tendency of all models—consensus models can be individual model runs or ensembles of several models.

 Niche modelling software (correlative)

-SPACES is an online Environmental niche modeling platform that allows users to design and run dozens of the most prominent algorithms in a high performance, multi-platform, browser-based environment.
+SPACES is an online Environmental niche modeling platform that allows users to design and run dozens of the most prominent methods in a high performance, multi-platform, browser-based environment.

 MaxEnt is the most widely used method/software uses presence only data and performs well when there are few presence records available.